-To be clear, the insurance companies use various tactics to avoid paying when they are required to do so, and bad-faith insurance denials are not uncommon.
-But, they deny claims for legitimate reasons as well; and, as someone who needs to recover your losses, it is important to understand what types of issues can lead to valid auto insurance claim denials.
+To be clear, insurance companies use various tactics to avoid paying when they are required to do so, and bad-faith insurance denials are not uncommon.
+But, they deny claims for legitimate reasons as well, and, as someone who needs to recover your losses, it is important to understand what types of issues can lead to valid auto insurance claim denials.

 With this in mind, here are 12 reasons why the insurance companies might deny your South Carolina auto accident claim:

 1. Your Vehicle was in Need of Maintenance or Repair